cwi-swat/rascal-scape/README.md

 # racytoscal

 The idea is to add a graphical interface to rascal which is as concise as possible and takes a much as possible advantage of *svg*, *html*, and *css*, such that the full functionallity of those tools can be used.
 A second goal was providing an interface for building graphs.
 It uses the tool *cytoscape*, which includes *dagre*.
-This is the reason of the name racytoscal which is a connection of rascal and cytoscape.
+This is the reason of the name *racytoscal* which is a connection between *rascal* and *cytoscape*.

 An unit which is a directory containing a pair of files.
 A `.html` and a `.rsc` file.
 An example is the directory simple which contains the files *Graph.rsc* and *Graph.html*.
 ```